ansible-collections/ansible.netcommon/docs/ansible.netcommon.net_put_module.rst

 Synopsis
 --------
-- This module provides functionality to copy file from network device to ansible controller.
+- This module provides functionality to copy file from Ansible controller to network devices.